sunnybank101/rpi-media-server/README.md

 - startkodi.sh

 create the startup file <br>
-sudo geany /home/pi/.config/autostart/kodi.desktop  (see the kodi.desktop file)
+sudo geany /home/pi/.config/autostart/kodi.desktop  (see the kodi.desktop file - you may have to create the autostart folder)